 In order to apply, students will follow a selection process similar to the one currently used for Seminars.
 The student is asked to identify a topic for the Senior Thesis and an Advisor among the Faculty of the Art History and Archaeology Department.
 The student is then asked to submit an application, with an indication of the subject of the thesis and the name and the signature of the advisor, followed by a one-page proposal (400 words) outlining the subject, the goals, and the methodology of the Thesis and a preliminary bibliography.
 This bibliography should list 5 primary and 5 secondary sources and describe in a few sentences why each title is useful for the project.
 It is important that the student review the proposal and bibliography with the faculty sponsor before submitting the application.

-The deadline for the submission is set at September 7 at 1:00, 2012, senior year.
+The deadline for submissions is August 22, 2014.
 Submissions should be delivered in hard copy to the Department's Office, and are addressed to the Director of Undergraduate Studies.
 The Director, in consultation with the Thesis Advisor and Class Instructor, will evaluate the applications and decide on their approval or rejection.

 Students intending to write a thesis should begin formulating a research topic and approaching potential faculty sponsors during the spring of the junior year.
 Currently, there are several fellowships for which students may apply that support thesis related research and travel during the summer and senior year.